chaldea-center/chaldea-docs/docs/app_setting.md

   * Priority Tagging: servant priority P1~P5, just label them with text to help you remember

 ## APP Auto Upgrade
 Inside `About Chaldea`, you can turn on app auto upgrade.
-The download source is the same as datset source.
+The download source is the same as dataset source.
 - Auto upgrade is only for Android and Windows.
 - For windows, auto upgrade may failed if the path contains non English chars.
 - For Github downloaded macOS version, you need to extract zip manually.